RylanYancey/RylanYancey/README.md

-Computer Science Major with a Software Systems focus\
-Entrepreneurship Minor

-Undergraduate at University of Tennessee at Chattanooga
+Computer Science Major at the University of Tennessee at Chattanooga

-My Favorite languages are C++ / Rust
+Undergraduate, currently not pursuing Graduate school.

+My Favorite language is Rust, but I also use C# and C++.

 I'm passionate about:

-- HPC (Cuda, MPI)
+- High Performance Computing
 - Machine Learning
 - Procedural Generation

-Currently working under Dr. Tony Skjellum at UTC doing HPC research.
+Currently working under Dr. Tony Skjellum at UTC performing research in HPC and Machine Learning.

+I'll be interning in Albequerque, New Mexico this summer at Sandia National Lab!

+Check out my Soul Machine Learning Framework project under my Organizations.